-The overall range of results submitted is still highly variable with some quadrat results ranging in excess of 80% indicating a high degree of participant error.
-For some laboratories this was more noticeable than others, Lab MA2010 produced the largest deviation from both mean and image analysis for seagrass quadrat 7 (test C).
-Since the % cover estimation was so far from the actual cover it is questionable whether this was an unintentional mistake especially as other results from this lab showed little deviation.
-The level of success rate for individual laboratories was also not consistent between tests with the greatest number of 'Fails' for each test being attributed to different labs.
-This provides further evidence that different methods of % cover estimation provide varying levels of success for the different participating labs, making it difficult to conclude which method is the best in terms of producing the most accurate result.
-It seems this is highly dependent upon the lab.
+The overall range of results submitted is still highly variable with some quadrat results ranging in excess of 85% indicating a high degree of participant error.
+For some participants this was more noticeable than others.
+Within the macroalgae test the high levels of deviation could be attributed to only a few people who had significantly greater number of 'Fails' than others.
+However this was less obvious with the seagrass test which showed a greater range of results and higher degree of variability.
+MA2102a recorded a particularly low % cover for quadrat 15 compared with others on Test B but not on Test A. Since the % cover estimation was so far from the actual cover it is questionable whether this was an unintentional mistake especially as other results from this participant showed little deviation.
+The level of success rate for individuals was not completely consistent between tests with the greatest number of 'Fails' for each test being attributed to different people, however some people regularly produced a higher deviation from the mean and ImageJ results than other labs (MA2103)).
+As with previous years this provides some evidence that different methods of % cover estimation provide varying levels of success for the different participants, making it difficult to conclude which method is the best in terms of producing the most accurate result.
+It seems this is highly dependent upon the person.

 The degree of deviation from the image analysis % cover value depended significantly upon the quadrat.
-Some quadrats were more problematic than others and this was consistent with the range of % cover and could be partly attributed to the more patchy coverage of opportunist algae in some quadrats which is much harder to accurately estimate.
-It is evident, as in previous years, that those quadrats with a mid percent cover from between 25% and 75% generally resulted in a higher levels of deviation (Figures 1 and 2) with less consistency between labs.
-Those quadrats with either a very high or low percent cover appeared much easier to accurately estimate total cover.
+Some quadrats were more problematic than others; this was consistent with the range of % cover and could be partly attributed to the more patchy coverage of opportunist algae in some quadrats which is much harder to estimate accurately.
+It is evident, as in previous years, that those quadrats with a mid percent cover range generally resulted in a higher level of deviation (Figures 1 and 2) with less consistency between estimates.
+Those quadrats with either a very high or low percent cover appeared much easier to estimate accurately total cover.
 This was consistent across both seagrass and macroalgae.
-This trend was most significant within the seagrass tests.
+This trend was most significant within the seagrass tests with the exception of seagrass quadrat 6 which was consistently problematic for all participants, however with an estimated % cover of 64.36 this is consistent with the mid range problem area.